MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/agent/agent-oc/oc-notifications.md

 - Conversation escalation from Bot

-## Preview: Receive notification when app is in background
+### Receive notification when app is in background

-> [!Note]
-> This section of the topic is in pre-release documentation and subject to change.

 You'll receive desktop notifications when the Omnichannel for Customer Service app is not in focus.
 The desktop notification helps you not to miss any conversation notification requests.
 Some of the scenarios, where the app is not focus are: